TABLE OF CONTENTS

 4 What does the legal term ‘legal separation’ mean in practical terms?

-Slovak law does not provide for legal separation.
+Slovak national law does not provide for legal separation.

 5 What are the conditions for legal separation?

 6 What are the legal consequences of legal separation?

 7 What does the term ‘marriage annulment’ mean in practice?

 Besides divorce, marriage can also be declared invalid by a judicial decision.
 Such marriage is deemed not to have been concluded from the beginning (matrimonium nullum).
 In addition, the court may declare that the marriage never existed (non matrimonium).

 8 What are the conditions for marriage annulment?